jocerfranquiz/jocerfranquiz/README.md

 ## Currently working with
-- Python, Javascript, C, Scala, Forth
+- Azure, Databricks, Python
-- Graph databases
+- Relational/NoSQL/Graph databases
-- Large Language Models
-- Distributed Computing
+- Preparation of Data platforms for AI
+- Traditional Big Data

 ## Learning more about
+- Low-level LLMs
+- Reinforcement Learning
-- Category Theory
+- Automation
-- Type Theory
+- Low-level programming
-- Crafting parsers, compilers, and interpreters

 Find me as `@jocerfranquiz` on Twitter